 Webinar: AI in science communication teaching – pedagogies, conundrums and ethics

 From writing science news stories, to visualising data, and making RTV productions, generative AI is transforming science communication practice.
 This transformation is raising questions about the skills we need to teach for our students to thrive in the world of generative AI and creating challenges in how we assess them.
-In this webinar, organised by the PCST Teaching Forum, we will reflect on these issues and consider how science communication teaching needs to adapt with the advent of powerful tools such as ChatGPT and how our assessments need to change to ensure they remain effective.
+In this webinar, organised by the PCST Teaching Forum, we reflected on these issues and considered how science communication teaching needs to adapt with the advent of powerful tools such as ChatGPT and how assessments need to change to ensure they remain effective.

-This webinar will be the second in the series.
+This webinar was the second in the series.
 The first looked at how AI is used in science communication practice, and reflected on the skills we need to teach science communication students in order for them to be competitive in the job market.
-This second webinar will look more closely at science communication pedagogy in the context of generative AI, guidelines for training, ethics and gender issues.
+This second webinar looked more closely at science communication pedagogy in the context of generative AI, guidelines for training, ethics and gender issues.

 Programme